 Fiber helps to slow down the digestion and absorption of the natural sugars found in the fruit.
 It fills you up and keeps you feeling full longer.
 But fruit juice doesn't have the fiber, so it doesn't have the same effect as eating whole fruit.
 Without the fiber, it's easier to take in more calories without realizing what you're doing.

-Most people do not consume enough fruits and vegetables, so drinking fruit juice as a beverage will add a serving or two of fruit to your daily total.
-That's a good thing as long as it's 100-percent fruit juice.
-Fruit drinks that contain very little fruit juice and lots of added sugar or high fructose corn syrup don't count as a serving of fruit and they have lots of calories.
+Most people don't consume enough fruits and vegetables, so drinking fruit juice can add a serving or two of fruit to your daily total -- as it's 100-percent fruit juice.
+Fruit drinks that contain very little fruit juice and lots of added sugar or high fructose corn syrup don't count as a serving of fruit.

 Fruit juice is available at your local grocery store.
 There will be several varieties, and they'll be available in large bottles and single serving containers.
-The large containers or more economical; however, single-serving packages are convenient and are good for brown bag lunches.
+The large containers or more economical, but single-serving packages are convenient and are good for brown bag lunches.

 When you shop for fruit juice, be sure to look for the words 100-percent fruit juice on the label.
 You should also look at the ingredients list, which is especially important if you're buying juices such as pomegranate, acai or other exotic fruit juices -- they're frequently blended with apple or grape juice to cut costs.
 It's not that apple or grape juice is bad, but why pay extra for it?